jgaa/asio-async-model-perftest/README.md

 that "reads" a number of input buffers, process the data and then "writes" a number  of output buffers.

+In other words, we aim to simulate typical memory usage of a server application - draining the CPU cache.

-The same logic is implemented as:
+The same logic is implemented using:

-- Asio stackful coroutines (via spawn)
 - Asio async methods with completion callbacks
+- Asio stackful coroutines (via `spawn()`)
+- Asio legacy stackless coroutines
-- Asio stackless C++ 20 coroutines (via co_spawn)
+- Asio stackless C++ 20 coroutines (via `co_spawn()`)

 The motivation is to measure the performance regression using the more convenient methods, like stateful coroutines or C++ 20 coroutines.